Kathy Kay - Director

-A passionate dancer and dance teacher, Allyson has been training for 15 years in many dance disciplines.
+Allyson is a passionate dancer and dance teacher who has been training for 18 years in many dance disciplines.
 Allyson has received numerous overalls for her solos, duet/trios, and groups.
-In addition to these awards, she has also received top discipline awards for lyrical and contemporary.
+In addition to these awards, she has also received top discipline awards for her lyrical, contemporary and open solos.
 Allyson has also been very fortunate to be awarded numerous special awards, such as “Pure Artistry”, “True Inspiration”, “Dynamic Performer” , “Dancing with Details”, and “Love for Dance” to name a few.
-Allyson has also worked with many dance professionals including Angel Armas, Victor Smalley, Joshua Allen, winner of “So You Think You Can Dance” and Jordan Clark, a star of “The Next Step” and winner of “So You Think You Can Dance Canada”.
+Allyson has also worked with many dance professionals including Angel Armas, Victor Smalley, Joshua Allen and Jordan Clark.
 Allyson was also named “Most Potential Dancer of 2013” and “Most Potential Dancer of 2014” at Bedazzled Dance Champions.
 In 2016 and 2017, Allyson was a competitor in Move With The Beat’s “Dance, Camera, Action Challenge” which was awarded to highest scoring solo entry from each studio, and they competed for a second time for the chance to be the “Face of Move With The Beat”.
 In 2016, Allyson was honoured to be named the “Local Inspiration of 2016” from Move With the Beat which was awarded by public vote to a dancer who has the ability to shine from within, and show their passion and love for dance.
 During the 2018 dance season, Allyson was awarded the Shining Solo award at Move With the Beat, which is awarded to the highest scoring solo routine of the competition.
+Also has also won highest scoring routine at many other competitions for her solo performances.
 Allyson is currently continuing her dance training, and sharing her love for dance through teaching her students.
 As a dance teacher, Allyson has received various special awards for her choreographic choices.
+She has been commended for her creativity in choreography.
 Allyson is also an Acrobatic Arts certified instructor, under the training and direction of Meaghan Wegg and Tim Buckley.
-Allyson is currently attending Western University, completing a Bachelor of Science Nursing Degree.
+Allyson is also certified in Standard First Aid with CPR Level C & BLS/HCP Provider CPR + AED.
+Outside of the studio, Allyson is currently attending Western University, completing a Bachelor of Science in Nursing Degree (BScN).
 Allyson is very passionate about dance and wishes to continue to help her students’ progress as dancers and as an individuals for many years to come.